hat-open/hat-monitor/docs/monitor.rst

-Monitor Server provides n-node redundancy architecture based on chatter protocol (structure of communication messages is defined in `HatMonitor` package).
+Monitor Server provides n-node redundancy architecture based on chatter protocol (structure of communication messages is defined in `HatObserver` package).
 It is based on server-client communication between components and monitor server.
 There also exists horizontal peer communication between multiple monitor servers which enables forming of single system based on multiple distributed computing nodes.
 It is assumed